Consensys/linea-sequencer/PLUGINS.md

 | `--plugin-linea-tx-pool-min-margin`                      | 0.5           |

 ### Module line count validator
-The Module line count validator is a shared component, that is used to check if a tx exceed any of the configured line count limit.
+The Module line count validator is a shared component, that is used to check if a tx exceeds any of the configured line count limits.
 It is used in:
 1. `linea_estimateGas` endpoint
 2. Tx validation for the txpool (if tx simulation is enabled)